- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Families harmed by vacuum extraction medical malpractice have the right to seek compensation by establishing the healthcare professional’s negligence and demonstrating the connection between this negligence and their child’s injury.

 Clear guidelines outline proper technique and timing for vacuum extraction to reduce potential complications.
-The device should be carefully placed onto the baby’s scalp, avoiding excessive force.
+The device should be carefully placed onto the baby’s scalp, avoiding excessive pressure.
 Healthcare personnel must ensure correct positioning to prevent injuries to the baby’s head or scalp.

 Health care providers should only initiate vacuum extraction during the appropriate stage of labor, typically when the mother is actively pushing, the baby is low in the birth canal, and fetal distress or maternal fatigue requires medical intervention.